activist-security/guide/security-guide_en.md

 Example Setups
 --------------
  * **Laptop / Desktop:** Tails for serious anonymity, encrypted Linux Mint with TOR Browser, Thunderbird+Enigmail for encrypted email, Veracrypt to encrypt external media, Gaijim for Jabber with OMEMO encryption, Signal Desktop if needed.
- * **Smartphone:** Lineage OS on a supported Android smartphone with data encryption, Orbot for TOR, Conversations for Jabber with OMEMO if necessary and Signal as a messenger app.
+ * **If you must, Smartphone for personal use:** an Android smartphone supported by Copperhead OS or well supported by Lineage OS, with data encryption, Orbot for TOR, Conversations for Jabber with OMEMO if necessary and Signal as a messenger app.